cizodevahm/SonarQube/README.md

 # SonarQube
-Here's a Xcode general guide on how you might attempt to integrate SonarQube with Swift:
+Here's an Xcode general guide on how you might attempt to integrate SonarQube with Swift:

 Prerequisites:
 SonarQube Server: Ensure that you have a SonarQube server instance set up and running.